Syracuse, NY Estate Planning Attorneys Protect Your Interests

 What happens if I die without a will and leave young children?

-If you die and leave children under 18 years old and are also survived by a spouse, your spouse receives the first $50,000, plus one half of the balance.
-The other half of your estate is divided among your children.
-A guardian is appointed by the court to manage the children’s share if they are under 18.
-The court requires that the guardian post a bond and file annual accountings of the income and expenses.
-The bond and accounting fees can become expensive.
+If you die and leave children under 18 years old and are also survived by a spouse, your spouse receives the first $50,000, plus one-half of the balance.
+The balance of your estate is divided among your children.
+A guardian must be appointed by the court to manage the children's share if they are under 18.
+The court may require that the guardian post a bond and the guardian must file annual accountings of the income and expenses of all property received on behalf of the minor.

 Get a Free Initial Consultation with Probate Lawyers near Syracuse, NY and Surrounding Areas